 As well-established as Invicta was, they could not withstand the shockwave that shook the entire watch industry in the 1970s: the quartz crisis.
 The so-called crisis is also known as a revolution, and that’s because it was equally both.

-This mission has led Invicta to producing some of the most affordable – critics might use the term “cheapest” – Swiss watches on the market.
+This mission has led Invicta to produce some of the most affordable – critics might use the term “cheapest” – Swiss watches on the market.
 You can find most of their watches for under $100 and they make a wide range of styles and sizes for practically anyone’s tastes.
 Their standard warranty is three years and they do use quality movements in many of their watches – so these aren’t just throwaway timepieces.